gentleben95/WeddingOrg/README.md

 # Wedding Organizer

-Wedding Organizer is a Web Application made especially for DJs, to help them create a database with their weddings With this app you are able to get, create, change and delete weddings, photographers, cameramen and restaurants.
+Wedding Organizer is a Web Application made especially for DJs, to help them create a database with their weddings.
+With this app you are able to get, create, change and delete weddings, photographers, cameramen and restaurants.

 ## Technologies